 Submit a CAWeb Publishing Service Request via Remedy

-The customer’s account lead from the CDT Office of Customer Engagement (OCE) will contact the customer and schedule this meeting to coincide with the completion of the Site Assessment.
+The customer’s account lead from the CDT Customer Engagement Services (CES) will contact the customer and schedule this meeting to coincide with the completion of the Site Assessment.
 This meeting takes place after the assessment is completed and emailed to the customer, but can be scheduled ahead of time to keep the on-boarding process moving forward.

 Prepare and Deliver the Site Assessment Report

 The CAWeb customer liaison will thoroughly review and inventory the website to assess the types of content discovered, the volumes, and any issues that need to be discussed with the customer.
-The findings from this step will be compiled into an Assessment Report which will be delivered to the customer for review prior to the Engagement Meeting.
+The findings from this step will be compiled into an Assessment Report which will be delivered to the customer for review prior to the Assessment Report Review Meeting.